MichalUrbaniakQA/Mvn-client/README.md

 # Mvn-client

-Client for usage maven command and git pull from branch.
+Client for usage maven command and git pull from the branch.

 Technologies: Java, Javafx, Scene Builder, Spring Boot.

-How to:
+How to maven:
 - create a jar file
 - create "config.txt" in the same folder as .jar
 - in the "config.txt" put: